 - Insurance Sales Agent

 - Group Leader

 - Sales Representative

 There were about 501,400 jobs for Insurance Sales Agent in 2016 (in the United States).
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 49,800 new jobs for Insurance Sales Agent by 2026.
-The BLS estimates 54,700 yearly job openings in this field.
+There will be an estimated 54,700 positions for Insurance Sales Agent per year.

 The states with the most job growth for Insurance Sales Agent are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.